abdoudiaw/Efficient-Sampling/tableI/README.txt

-# Efficient learning
-The repository shows an Efficient learning method based on finding critical points on a response surface using an optimizer.

-To run the script in TableI and TableII you need to install mystic and its requirements:  https://github.com/uqfoundation/mystic

-# mystic
-highly-constrained non-convex optimization and uncertainty quantificatin

-#

 Adjustable settings are in _model.py, but are set at values used in manuscript.
 Results may be slightly different due to randomness from sampler and optimizer.